CBD AND PETS: WHAT THE LAW SAYS

 Pets can’t describe how they are feeling, but they can tell us when something isn’t right.
 Just as there are many reasons that humans turn to CBD products, there are plenty of reasons that pet owners seek out CBD to treat their pets.

 Most commonly, owners are looking to treat anxiety, seizures, pain or inflammation and skin conditions.
-This might be for occasional use, such as to ease anxiety due to fireworks or other stressful events.
-Or it could be a long-term solution to help an ageing pet with mobility issues or pain.
-With little information about potential interactions with other drugs, it can be difficult for veterinary professionals to recommend CBD oil for animals.
+Possibly for occasional use, to ease anxiety due to fireworks or similar stressful events, or it could be a long-term solution to help an ageing pet with mobility issues or pain.
+Yet with little information about interactions with other drugs, it can be difficult for veterinary professionals to recommend CBD oil for animals.

 What does the law say in the UK?